Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

 providing the statement of the lemma.

-Hence it remained to show that \eqref{eq:help:lem7} holds.
+Hence, it only remains to show that \eqref{eq:help:lem7} holds.
 We proceed by reformulating the matrices $K_{\tau A,\tau A_{j,x}}$ and $K_{\tau A,\tau A}$ into a more suitable, product form, by taking their Taylor expansions.
-We also introduce some additional notations to facilitate the arguments.
+We also introduce some additional notation to facilitate the arguments.

 First, we consider the case when the origin $0$ belongs to the convex hull of $A\cup\{x\}$.
-In view of Lemma \ref{lem:matern smooth}, the $2\underline\alpha$ order Taylor expansion of $K(\cdot,\cdot)$ around 0 can be written as
+In view of Lemma \ref{lem:matern smooth}, the $2\underline\alpha$ order Taylor expansion of $K(\cdot,\cdot)$ around $0$ can be written as

 where $q_{k_1,k_2} = K^{(k_1,k_2)}(0,0)/(k_1!k_2!)$ is the multivariate Taylor expansion coefficient.
 Let $m' = {2\underline{\alpha}+d \choose 2\underline{\alpha}}-{\underline{\alpha}+d \choose \underline{\alpha}}$ and define the matrices $Q_{11}\in\mathbb{R}^{m\times m}$, $Q_{12}\in\mathbb{R}^{m\times m'}$ as